-- 3.1 Children transfer from primary to secondary school at the start of the school year in which they will reach their twelfth birthday.
-Note that attendance at a primary or junior school does not guarantee that a place will be made available for the child at any particular secondary school, and priority for admissions is not given to those children attending any primary school within a cluster. - 3.2 Key dates for secondary admission to Year 7 in September 2019
+- 1.29 Children transfer from primary to secondary school at the start of the school year in which they will reach their twelfth birthday. - 1.30 Key dates for secondary admission to Year 7 in September 2020

-Applications can be made from: I October 2018 Closing date for applications: 30 November 2018 Decisions issued on: I March 2019
+Applications can be made from: 25 September 2019 Closing date for applications: 27 November 2019 Decisions issued on: 2 March 2020

-3.3 It is the Council's policy to meet parental preference where possible; however in some cases there may be more applications for a particular school than there are places.
-In determining which children should be admitted to a school, the Council will apply the following oversubscription criteria in order of priority.
+- 1.31 It is the Council's policy to meet parental preference where possible; however in some cases there may be more applications for a particular school than there are places.
+In determining which children should be admitted to a school, the Council will apply the following oversubscription criteria in order of priority. - 1.32 Attendance at a primary school does not guarantee that a place will be made available for the child at any particular secondary school, and priority for admissions is not given to those children attending any primary school within a cluster.